-With the MAKOplasty technology, Dr. Martin uses a surgical visualization system in conjunction with a robotic arm to perform total hip and knee replacement surgeries.
+With the MAKOplasty technology, our team at Greater Phoenix Orthopedics uses a surgical visualization system in conjunction with a robotic arm to perform total hip and knee replacement surgeries.

 Precision is the hallmark of MAKOplasty surgery.
 It starts with a CT scan a day or more before the surgery.
 The MAKO technology uses the imaging to create a personalized, highly detailed 3D virtual model of the patient’s joint.
 Dr. Martin then uses the 3D model to plan the surgery in advance.